andrewaguiar/andrewaguiar.github.io/_posts/2017-08-23-rails-how-to-create-rails-applications-more-secure.md

 ## Set the security headers properly

-The mordern browsers support some especial response headers designed to bring more secure to your application
+The modern browsers support some especial response headers designed to bring more secure to your application

   - **Strict-Transport-Security**:
   - **X-XSS-Protection**: